UK's Osborne warns that EU is sleepwalking out of global economy

 He highlighted a second area where Britain is seeking change, saying genuine concerns among Britons about migrants who come to the country to claim benefits must be addressed.

-Osborne went on to warn against rushing to judgment on how the reform talks with other European countries are advancing, predicting intense media scrutiny of the process.
+Osborne went on to warn against rushing to judgement on how the reform talks with other European countries are advancing, predicting intense media scrutiny of the process.